✂️ Segmentation¶

 -

-This paper proposes CCMP, a cross-view object correspondence framework based on conditional binary segmentation.
-It leverages cycle-consistency constraints as a self-supervised signal and supports test-time training (TTT), achieving state-of-the-art performance of 44.57% mIoU on Ego-Exo4D.
+Ours proposes CCMP, a cross-view object correspondence framework based on conditional binary segmentation.
+It utilizes cycle-consistency constraints to provide self-supervised signals and supports Test-Time Training (TTT), achieving SOTA performance of 44.57% mIoU on Ego-Exo4D.

 -